Ggjorven/Dynamite/README.md

 # Dynamite Programming Language

 Dynamite is a new programming language based on C++, designed for creating powerful and efficient applications.
-This is an ongoing project that currently only supports Linux systems.
+This is an ongoing project that currently only supports a very limited set of features.

 ## Features